 Measure the peak envelope power.
 Verify that the power level is within the allowed tolerance of the rated power as defined in clause 4.3.2.2.

-Repeat the measurement for each test condition within the defined environment conditions.
+Repeat the measurement within the defined environment conditions.

 Verify that each power level is within the allowed tolerance of the rated power for the respective test condition as defined in clause 4.3.2.2.